-There are three separate Originating Summonses brought before this court.
-The Plaintiffs, who have taken out these Oringinating Summonses, are viz Armstrong Kamphoni, Mary Kaunde and Noah Chimpeni.
-The first two plaintiffs have taken out the said Originating Summons in Civil Cause Numbers 684 of 2001 and 687 of 2001 respectively, where they are seeking reliefs and/or declarations, against the Malawi Telecommunications Limited.
+There are three separate Originating Summons brought before this court by the Plaintiff viz Armstrong Kamphoni, Mary Kaunde and Noah Chimpeni.
+The first two plaintiffs have taken out the said Originating Summons in Civil Cause Numbers 648 of 2001 respectively, where they are seeking reliefs against the Malawi Telecommunications Limited.
 The other Plaintiff, Noah Chimpeni has, by way of Originating Summons, commenced proceedings against Malawi Television (MTV) Ltd. These latter proceedings are in Civil Cause No. 695 of 2001.
-All the three Originating Summonses were issued on the 15th day of March 2001.

 The Defendants, in all the three causes, filed their respective notices of intention to defend the proceedings so commenced by the Plaintiffs herein.
-Although the matters before me were taken out separately I will deal with them together because of the reasons that will become obvious later in this ruling.
-As a matter of fact the reasons for the findings of fact, in one cause, apply with equal force in respect of the other matters as well.
-It is for this reason that I have found it convenient to write one opinion and adopt same in connection with the other two matters.
+Although the matters before me were taken out separately I will deal with them together because of the reasons that will become clear later in this ruling.
+As a matter of fact the reasons for the findings of fact in one cause apply with equal force in respect of the other matters.
+It is for this reason that I have found it convenient to write one opinion and adopt same in connection of the other two matters.

-The Plaintiffs have filed, and sworn, affidavits in support of their respective applications.
-On the other hand the Defendants have filed affidavits in opposition to the Plaintiffs' said applications.
+The Plaintiffs have filed and sworn affidavits in support of their respective applications.
+On the other hand the Defendants have filed affidavits in opposition to the Plaintiff's and application.
 The affidavits in opposition have been sworn by Counsel for the Defendants.

-The Originating Summonses
+The Originating Summons

-In the Originating Summonses, issued on the said 15th of March 2001, the Plaintiffs are seeking this courts' determination on a number of questions.
+In the Originating Summons, issued on 15th March 2001, the Plaintiffs are seeking this courts' determination on questions.
 Indeed, the Plaintiffs have sought the following reliefs and/or declarations:-